jonathanstowe/Audio-Libshout/Documentation.md

 If the stream is not already connected this will open the stream so that data can be sent.
 The `host`, `port`, `user` and `password` and other parameters that may be required by the protocol must be set before calling `open`.
 If a connection cannot be made to the server or the server refuses the connection (e.g. due to an authentication failure,) a [X::ShoutError](X::ShoutError) will be thrown.

+It should be noted that the behaviour when there is a failure after the initial connection to the server has been made (such as an authentication problem,) may differ between versions of `libshout`: v2.2.2 will allow the connections parameters (e.g. the password,) to be changed and the `open` retried using the same instance, however later versions (I have tested with v2.4.3,) may fail again with "already connected" and you will need to create a new `Audio::Libshout` instance with the revised parameters to try again.

 This will be called for you the first time that `send` is called or the first data is sent to the `send-channel` however you may wish to call it early in order to detect and rectify any problems.

 method close